 When it comes to organizing a bedroom, there’s more at stake than just a neat and tidy space.
 According to the experts, clutter can trigger stress hormones that affect our sleeping patterns, which in turn affects our overall happiness and wellbeing.

-Organizing a bedroom is easier than you might think.
-Once you’ve started the process, decluttering can be therapeutic, and after a good clear out, you’re well-placed to organize the space you have.
+Organizing a bedroom is easier than you might think, and even therapeutic, and after a good clear out, you’re well-placed to organize the space you have.

 Organizing a bedroom

+The more effective your bedroom storage ideas are, the easier it is to maintain an organized bedroom going forwards.
 Tackling one category or area at a time makes it far less daunting; start by organizing a closet, then move on to organizing clothes and organizing jewelry, for example.
-Bear in mind that the more effective your storage is, the easier it is to maintain an organized bedroom going forwards.

-We’ve spoken to professional experts to get the best tips and advice on decluttering and organizing a bedroom, so you can start implementing the bedroom ideas you’ve always dreamed of.
+We’ve spoken to professional experts to get the best tips and advice on decluttering and organizing a bedroom, so you can enjoy an ordered and stylish space.

 1. Say goodbye to clutter

-It’s impossible to relax in a cluttered space so the less there is in your bedroom, the better.
+It’s impossible to relax in a space that’s over full, and the less there is in your bedroom, the better, so begin by decluttering.
 From well-loved clothing to treasured jewelry, a bedroom is often home to a lot of sentimental items that can be tricky to let go of, but it’s worth it in the long run.

 When deciding what to keep, ask yourself three things.
 Is it functional?
 Does it look good?
 Does it do what it needs to do?
 If the answer is no to any of these, it’s time to let it go.